SahithiPoladi/eCultivation/README.md

 specialists even mention the quantity of pesticides or fertilizers to be sprayed so that the farm doesn’t destroy and the pest attack is reduced.
 The farmers are advised by agricultural experts on a daily basis and are benefited through this application.
-If farmer cannot do the work there would be a village coordinator who will be helping farmers in growing their crops without any damage.
+If farmer cannot do the work, a village coordinator is appointed who will be helping farmers in growing their crops without any damage.